Scroll to navigation

 Set the structure of the fetch

-Show time usage (in ms) for individual modules
+Show execution time (ms) for individual modules

 Disable colors